Portugal in the Eurovision Song Contest 2018: At Eurovision

-All countries except the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) and the host country, are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
+All countries except the "Big Five" (France, Germany, Italy, Spain, and the United Kingdom) and the host country, are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As the host country, Portugal automatically qualified to compete in the final on 12 May 2018.
 In addition to their participation in the final, Portugal is also required to broadcast and vote in one of the two semi-finals, which was decided via a draw held during the semi-final allocation draw on 29 January 2018.
 Portugal was assigned to broadcast and vote in the first semi-final, to be held on 8 May 2018.

-In Portugal, the three shows were broadcast on RTP1, RTP África and RTP Internacional with commentary by Nuno Galopim and Hélder Reis.
-The final was also broadcast via radio on Antena 1, RDP África and RDP Internacional with commentary by Noémia Gonçalves, António Macedo and Tozé Brito.
-The Portuguese spokesperson, who announced the top 12-point score awarded by the Portuguese jury during the final, was Pedro Fernandes.
+In Portugal, the three shows were broadcast on RTP1, RTP África, and RTP Internacional with commentary by Nuno Galopim and Hélder Reis.
+The final was also broadcast via radio on Antena 1, RDP África, and RDP Internacional with commentary by Noémia Gonçalves, António Macedo and Tozé Brito.
+RTP appointed Pedro Fernandes as its spokesperson to announce the top 12-point score awarded by the Portuguese jury during the final.